-The tomatoes can be eaten out of hand, as a snack, or trail food, but be sure to save some to marinate in extra-virgin olive oil!
+The tomatoes can be eaten out of hand, as a snack, or trail food, but be sure to save some to marinate in among the highest quality unfiltered organic extra virgin olive oil!
 The olive oil takes on the smoky tomato flavor and can be used to dress pasta, sauté vegetables, and in dressings (wonderful with spinach!).
 Simply submerge the tomatoes in enough olive oil to cover, in a jar, and let it set for a few days so that the oil can absorb the smoky, tomato flavor.
 If you run out of this delicious oil before you run out of tomatoes, simply add more oil to the jar.

 For long-term storage (2 weeks or more), refrigerate the oil/tomatoes, as no preservatives have been used; olive oil can go rancid.
 The product can also be frozen for up to one year.
 Once cold, the oil will congeal, but it will liquefy again at room temperature.
 Store dry-pack Smoke-dried Tomatoes in the refrigerator, tightly sealed in a jar, to prevent dehydration.

 To use Smoke-dried Tomatoes (S-dT’s): Re-hydrate in very hot water (or hot, but not smoking, olive oil) for a few minutes.
 Chop the tomatoes up into itty bitty pieces (or use a food processor) to conserve and distribute the flavors throughout a dish.
 Using the flavored oil will further extend the flavor.